Alexgolshtein/Aspose.OCR-for-Cloud/SDKs/Aspose.OCR-Cloud-SDK-for-NodeJS/README.md

 ## How to use the SDK?

-The complete source code is available in this repository folder.
-For more details, please visit our [documentation website](http://www.aspose.com/docs/display/ocrcloud/How+to+Setup+Aspose.OCR+Cloud+SDK+for+Node.js).
+The complete source code is available in this repository folder, you can either directly use it in your project or use [Maven](http://maven.apache.org/).
+For more details, please visit our [documentation](http://www.aspose.com/docs/display/ocrcloud/Available+SDKs).

 ## Quick SDK Tutorial
 ```javascript